alextaujenis/RBD_WaterSensor/README.md

 #Arduino Water Sensor Library
-Measure and calibrate capacitance-based water level sensors in real-time.
+Measure and calibrate capacitance water level sensors in real-time.

 This library requires that you don't use delay() or interrupts to manage program flow.
 Check out this [Arduino Timer Library](https://github.com/alextaujenis/Timer) if you are managing millis() by hand.